legalian/legalian.github.io/_posts/2018-04-09-breadboard-computer-overview.md

 </p>
 ![figure 1]({{"/assets/breadboard/chapter1/figure1.png"|absolute_url}})
 <p>
-My power supply is just a usb 5v power cable that I cut and soldered to breadboard wires.
+- My power supply is just a usb 5v power cable that I cut and soldered to breadboard wires.
 It works fine.
-My clock is built from the schematic below.
-I swap out the capacitor to adjust the speed of the clock. [elaborate] The clock outputs a square wave that keeps the computer going.
+- My clock is built using a 555 timer in astable mode.
+I swap out the capacitor to adjust the speed of the clock.
+For testing purposes, I usually keep the timer at 2Hz, because the slow timing makes it easy to see changes in LEDs that I use to test the machine.
+The clock outputs a square wave that signals to the machine to change states.
 Buffers are designed to store one binary word.
 This is how data is manipulated within the computer- binary operands are stored in buffers A and B so that the bus can be used to place the result of the operation in another location.
 The address buffer is the same- used for dereferencing pointers.
 The C buffer, on the other hand, is used for shuffling around data and debugging.
 Then, there’s the instruction buffer, used for storing the current instruction that is to be executed.
 </p>
 ![figure 2]({{"/assets/breadboard/chapter1/figure2.png"|absolute_url}})